google/cronet-transport-for-okhttp/README.md

 ### Common incompatibilities
   - The entirety of OkHttp core is bypassed.
-This includes caching, retries, and network interceptors.
+This includes caching, retries, authentication, and network interceptors.
 These features have to be enabled directly on the Cronet engine or built on top of this library.
   - It's not possible to set multiple values for a single header key in outgoing requests, Cronet uses the last value provided.
   - `Accept-Encoding` are automatically populated by Cronet based on the engine